deepsweet/yocto/README.md

 ## yocto [![Build Status](https://secure.travis-ci.org/deepsweet/yocto.png)](https://travis-ci.org/deepsweet/yocto)

-yocto is fun, small (min.js ≈1K and min.js.gz ≈ 600B), demonstrative and experimental library which allows you to chain all the default DOM Element methods and properties like this:
+yocto is fun, small (min.js ≈1K and min.js.gz ≈ 600B) and experimental library which allows you to chain all the default DOM Element methods and properties like this:

 ```javascript
 $$$('div')